 - 1 egg yolk

-When the dough has rested for 30 minutes, remove it from the refrigerator to a smooth, lightly floured work surface.
-Roll the dough out such that it is slightly wider than the flattened beurrage and about twice as long.
+When the dough has rested for 30 minutes, remove it from the refrigerator to a smooth, lightly-floured work surface.
+Roll the dough out so that it's slightly wider than the flattened beurrage and about twice as long.
 Place the beurrage on one end of the dough and fold the other end over it so that the butter is fully enclosed between two layers of dough.
 Gently pinch the edges closed.

 Between folds, prepare the apple filling.
 Peel and core the apples.
-Dice the apples to 1/4” pieces and add to a medium saucepan.
-Add the dates, cinnamon, salt and lemon juice.
+Dice the fruit to 1/4-inch pieces and add to a medium saucepan.
+Add the dates, cinnamon, salt, and lemon juice.

 Mix the cornstarch and water in a small bowl and add the resulting slurry to the saucepan.
 Put the saucepan on the stove over a medium-low flame.
 Cook, stirring frequently, for about 15 minutes.
 The apples should become tender but not soft.
 Remove from heat.
 Place filling in a covered container and refrigerate.

 The next day, preheat oven to 360 F.

 Roll the puff pastry dough into a rectangle roughly 10 x 20-inches wide and 1/8-inch thick.
 Using a pastry wheel or a sharp knife, cut the dough into 8 squares approximately 5 x 5 inches each.

 Place the squares onto a parchment-lined sheet pan.
 Place a spoonful of apple filling into the middle of each square, brush the edges very lightly with water, and fold each square in half to form a triangle, enclosing the apple filling.
 Crimp the edges with a fork.